J-Britten/PlantPal/README.md

 ## Abstract
 Urban gardening is widely recognized for its numerous health and environmental benefits.
-However, the lack of suitable garden spaces, demanding daily schedules and limited gardening expertise present major roadblocks for citizens looking to engage in urban gardening.
+However, the lack of suitable garden spaces, demanding daily schedules, and limited gardening expertise present major roadblocks for citizens looking to engage in urban gardening.
 While prior research has explored smart home solutions to support urban gardeners, these approaches currently do not address these practical barriers.
 In this paper, we present `PlantPal`, a system that enables the cultivation of garden spaces irrespective of one’s location, expertise level, or time constraints. `PlantPal` enables the shared